Tired of the forever beautification of women in Art Nouveau worlds of flamboyant ornaments and stylized flowers? Then you should be looking at Carl...

-Gustav Klimt, the greatest master of Vienna Secession is known for his golden paintings full of fantastic creatures, rich ornaments and beautiful women (who are often naked).
-But Klimt had also another, less known side called the Waldschrat – someone who lives in the woods on his own.
-From 1901 to 1904 Klimt completed several paintings of different woods which sometimes are half-abstract, sometimes realistic, but always they are breathtaking.
+Gustav Klimt, the master of the Vienna Secession, is known for his golden paintings full of fantastic creatures, rich ornaments, and beautiful women (who are often naked).
+However, he also had another, lesser-known side called the Waldschrat – someone who lives in the woods on his own.
+From 1901 to 1904 Klimt completed several paintings of different woods which sometimes are half-abstract, sometimes realistic, but they are always breathtaking.

-During Klimt’s summer retreat in Litzlberg on Lake Attersee, Klimt started his days at 6 o’clock making long strolls in the woods.
-The effects of these walks are amazing: the artist must have felt comfortable in the middle of nature.
+During his summer retreat in Litzlberg on Lake Attersee, Klimt started his days at 6 o’clock taking long strolls in the woods.
+The effects of these walks are amazing; the artist must have felt quite comfortable in nature.
 Here he chose to paint a calm autumnal scene rather than the mysterious, dark heart of the forest.

-The artist painted birch forests a couple of times.
-Young birches were a popular motif for painters as they symbolized the season of spring and the rapid growth of young people (symbolism which perfectly fitted the ideology of the Secessionists).
+Klimt painted birch forests a couple of times.
+Young birches were a popular motif for painters as they symbolize the season of spring and the rapid growth of young people. (a symbolism that perfectly fitted the ideology of the Secessionists.)
 Klimt himself was around 40 when he created these paintings – maybe it was a fruit of nostalgic remembrance of the artist’s youth?

-What’s is also characteristic for Klimt’s tree scenes is that we never see the sky.
+What is also characteristic of Klimt’s tree scenes is that we never see the sky.
 It is only suggested through tiny gaps in the upper parts of the paintings.

 This green horror vacui is a natural consequence of Klimt’s interest in ornament and rhythm.
-At this point of his career Klimt had steered away from his gold phase and was influenced by Impressionism and Neo-Impressionism, as many of his colleges at the time showed.
-But in Klimt’s pieces we don’t sense the stiffness of Signac and Seurat’s pieces – Klimt had added depth to the landscape within the painting by using vertical brush strokes.
+At this point in his career, he had steered away from his gold phase and was influenced by Impressionism and Neo-Impressionism, as were many of his colleagues at the time.
+However, in Klimt’s pieces, we don’t sense the stiffness of Signac and Seurat’s pieces – Klimt added depth to the landscape within the painting by using vertical brush strokes.

-In this painting Klimt shows us a fragmentary view of the Schlosspark of Kammer on Lake Attersee.
-It is very abstract, only the tree trunks in the lower part of the painting give us the hint that the green mosaic above are the tree crowns.
-Above it we see only a sea of dabs.
+In this painting, Klimt shows us a fragmentary view of the Schlosspark of Kammer on Lake Attersee.
+It is very abstract, only the tree trunks in the lower part of the painting give us the hint that the green mosaic above represents tree crowns.
+Above them, we see only a sea of dabs.

-When I look at all these beautiful paintings of trees, parks, woods I ask myself one question – was Klimt a treehugger?
+When I look at all these beautiful paintings of trees, parks, and woods I ask myself one question – was Klimt a tree hugger?